EliahKagan/VidDraw/README.md

 them.
 The filenames consist of `VidDraw capture` followed by the date and time, like `VidDraw capture 2021-05-09 21-49-12`.
 (The ugly hyphen-delimited time is because Windows filesystems like NTFS don&rsquo;t support colon characters in filenames.)
-These video files exist immediately once recording has started, though it may not be playable&mdash;and is not guaranteed to be openable by other applications&mdash;until recording is completed.
+This file exists immediately once recording has started, though it may not be playable&mdash;and is not guaranteed to be openable by other applications&mdash;until recording is completed.

 Since clicking the notification opens the destination folder and selects the file, you can rename it easily to whatever name you actually want it to have.